Lactase persistence: Other mammals

 Lactose malabsorption is typical for adult mammals, and lactase persistence is a phenomenon likely linked to human interactions in the form of dairying.

 Most mammals lose the ability to digest lactose once they are old enough to find their own source of nourishment away from their mothers.
 After weaning, or the transition from being milk-fed to consuming other types of food, their ability to produce lactase naturally diminishes as it is no longer needed.
 For example, in the time a piglet in one study aged from five to 18 days, it lost 67% of its lactose absorption ability.
 While nearly all humans can normally digest lactose for the first 5 to 7 years of their lives, most mammals stop producing lactase much earlier.
 Cattle can be weaned from their mothers' milk at 6 months to a year of age.
 Lambs are regularly weaned around 16 weeks old.

 Confounding factors

 Some examples exist of factors that can cause the lactase persistence phenotype in the absence of any genetic variant associated with LP.
-Individuals may lack the alleles for lactase persistence, but still tolerate dairy products in which lactose is broken down by the fermentation process (e.g. cheese, yogurt).
-Also, healthy colonic gut bacteria may also aid in the breakdown of lactose, allowing those without the genetics for lactase persistence to gain the benefits from milk consumption.
+Individuals may lack the alleles for lactase persistence, but still tolerate dairy products in which lactose is broken down by the fermentation process (e.g. cheese, yoghurt).
+Also, healthy colonic gut bacteria may aid in the breakdown of lactose, allowing those without the genetics for lactase persistence to gain the benefits from milk consumption.